Right To Health in India: Constitutional Perspective

 Right to Health Under Fundamental Rights

-In some cases the injured die for want for medical aid pending the completion of legal formalities.
-The Court stated that preservation of Health is of paramount importance.
+In some cases the injured die for want of medical aid pending the completion of legal formalities.
+The Court stated that the preservation of Health is of paramount importance.
 Once life is lost it cannot be restored.
 Hence, it is the duty of doctors to preserve life without any kind of discrimination.

 Acts Involved: Constitution of India and Indian Medical Council Act, 1860.

 Similarly again the Supreme Court in State of Karnataka V Manjanna deprecated the tendency of refusal to conduct medical examination of rape victims by doctors in rural government hospitals unless referred by the police.
 The court observed ‘ we wish to put on record our disapproval of the refusal of some government doctors, particularly in rural areas, where hospitals are few and far between to conduct any medical examination of a rape victim unless the case of rape is referred to them by the police’.
 The court added that such a refusal to conduct the medical examination necessary results in a delay in the ultimate examination of the victim by which the evidence of rape may have been washed away by the complainant herself or be otherwise lost, the court, therefore, directed that the state must ensure that such a situation does not recur in future.

 A three-judge’s bench of the Supreme Court in Consumer Education & Research Centre & others V Union of India ruled that right to health and medical care, to protect health and vigour while in service or post-retirement, is a fundamental right of a worker under article 21, read with articles 39(e), 41, 43, 48A.
 All related article and fundamental rights are intended to make the life of the workman meaningful and purposeful.

 The health of the worker is an integral facet of the right to life.
 In that case, health insurance while in service or after retirement was held to be a fundamental right, and even private industries are enjoined to provide health in insurance to the workman.